wizardone/raterr/README.md

 ## Usage
 For Ruby based application you need to tell `Raterr` what store to use.
-Currently it supports a simple hash or a `ActiveSupport::Cache::MemoryStore` It is best to load the store in an initializer of any other kind of file that is loaded initially.
+Currently it supports a simple hash, `ActiveSupport::Cache::MemoryStore` or `Redis`
+It is best to load the store in an initializer of any other kind of file that is loaded initially.
 ```ruby